 The second part is to perform a thorough sales comparison analysis, adjusting those comps for feature values such as beds, baths, garages and pools.

-This guide shows you how to find comps and adjust them to accurately calculate ARV:
+This guide explains exactly how to do that, by finding comps and adjusting them to accurately calculate ARV:

 You will need to make sure that you take your exit strategy into account when you are determining these adjustments.